Axel-Coud/Spoteezer/README.md

 **Multer** is used to handle file uploading via multipart/form-data encoded request bodies.
 Uploaded files are actually stored locally to not bother with external services (as said earlier: study purposes)

 ### Tools & additionnal librairies
-* Visual Studio Code: Highly configurable and extendable open-sourced text editor from Microsoft
+* Visual Studio Code: Highly configurable and extendable open-sourced text editor from Microsoft, with powerful IDE-like features(debugger)

 * nodemon: Library used for server reloading when configured sets of events are occurring